 Vegans eat foods from plant sources only.
 No animal products whatsoever are consumed.
 Uh-oh, I see trouble ahead from the get-go.
 In my experience, people with IBS who adopt a plant-based diet can expect to have more trouble with FODMAP-related symptoms.

 Many vegan pantry staples are high in FODMAPs. (certain sugars and certain fibers in the diet capable of causing excess gas, bloating, abdominal pain, diarrhea and/or constipation for people with IBS).
 The main problem for vegans is getting enough protein without consuming too many oligosaccharides (fibers found in beans, nuts, and seeds).
-With the exception of oils, the only foods that are guaranteed to have no FODMAPsat all are animal products: meat, fish, poultry, shellfish, and eggs.
+In addition to oils, the only foods that are guaranteed to have no FODMAPs at all are animal products: meat, fish, poultry, shellfish, and eggs.
 These foods have zero carbohydrates and therefore zero FODMAPs.
 So it is immediately apparent that the vegan has far fewer suitable protein sources to choose from on the elimination phase of the diet.

 Protein needs vary from one person to the next, depending on your age, size and state of health.
 Most adult women need a minimum of 46 grams of protein, and adult men need a minimum of 56 grams of protein, but individual needs vary.
 Protein is a top priority, essential nutrient, and you should not skimp on it in order to eat a low-FODMAP diet, even if you have IBS.
 Take the time to plan and eat enough low-FODMAP protein sources, or modify the elimination phase of the diet as needed.
 As you go forward to the reintroduction phase of the diet and beyond, you might find you have to reserve a lot of your capacity for FODMAPs to meet your protein needs, while limiting less essential high FODMAP foods as needed to manage symptoms.
 If there is any question of getting enough protein, or if you need help figuring out how many grams of protein you should be eating, consult a dietitian nutritionist for a nutrition assessment.